Parfuemerie-Douglas/scaffolder-backend-module-azure-repositories/README.md

 organization, `<MY_AZURE_PROJECT>` with the name of your Azure DevOps project, `<MY_AZURE_REPOSITORY_BRANCH` with the name of the desired Azure DevOps repository branch, and `<MY_AZURE_REPOSITORY>` with the name of your Azure DevOps repository.

+NOTE: You will not be able to register the Pull Request since the file will not exist from the main branch!

 You can find a list of all registred actions including their parameters at the `/create/actions` route in your Backstage application.